 Individuals and companies worldwide are recognising the importance of reducing their carbon emissions.
 As a result, many are reducing their carbon footprint through energy efficiency and other measures.
 However, it is impossible to achieve net zero by only reducing your carbon footprint.

 There is a need for a flexible and scalable mechanism to achieve these ambitious goals.
-This is where carbon dioxide (CO2) compensation comes in.
+This is where carbon dioxide (CO2) offsetting comes in.
 It is a way to give back to nature.
 Carbon credits allow entities to neutralise their emissions through nature-based solutions.
 It can be focused around reforestation, afforestation, ecosystem restoration, and other projects that directly affect nature, communities, and wildlife.

 Companies and individuals are keen to contribute to the environment.
 Carbon and biodiversity credits help individuals and companies turn their values into a tangible action plan and give back to nature at scale.

 While there is interest from a Corporate Social Responsibility (CSR) point of view in contributing to nature conservation, this interest has increased over the past years due to the need to reduce and offset carbon emissions.
-CO2 compensation is done either on a mandatory or voluntary basis for CSR and public relations.
+CO2 offsetting is done either on a mandatory or voluntary basis for CSR and public relations.

 DGB Group verifies its carbon dioxide (CO2) compensation according to Verified Carbon Standard (VCS) methods.
 The VCS programme is the world's most widely used voluntary carbon-offset programme.
 Nearly 1,700 certified VCS projects have collectively reduced or removed more than 630 million tonnes of CO2 and other greenhouse gas emissions from the atmosphere.